Robot Sophia

 Founder & CEO, Hanson Robotics | Creator of Sophia the Robot | AI, Robotics & Human-Machine Collaboration Pioneer

-Widely regarded as the world's leading builder of humanlike robots, Dr. David Hanson created Sophia — the first robot ever granted citizenship and the UN's first robotic Innovation Ambassador.
-As founder of Hanson Robotics and co-developer of breakthrough human-robot collaboration platforms, he brings audiences an electrifying window into conscious machines, the ethics of AI, and what intelligent robots mean for the future of work and society.
+Widely regarded as the world's leading builder of humanlike robots, Dr. David Hanson created Sophia, the first robot granted citizenship and the UN's first robotic Innovation Ambassador.
+As founder of Hanson Robotics and co-developer of breakthrough human-robot collaboration platforms, he gives audiences an electrifying window into conscious machines, the ethics of AI, and what intelligent robots mean for the future of work and society.

 Want to book Dr. David Hanson as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Robotics speaker Dr. David Hanson is the founder and CEO of Hanson Robotics, the Hong Kong–based pioneer in humanoid robotics, and the creator of Sophia — the world’s most recognized humanoid robot and the first robotic entity to be granted national citizenship, in Saudi Arabia.
-A sculptor, scientist, and engineer by training, Hanson occupies a rare intersection of art and technology, building machines that don’t just function but feel genuinely alive to those who interact with them.
+Robotics speaker Dr. David Hanson is the founder and CEO of Hanson Robotics, the Hong Kong–based pioneer in humanoid robotics, and the creator of Sophia, the world’s most recognized humanoid robot and the first machine ever granted national citizenship.
+A sculptor, scientist, and engineer by training, Hanson works at the rare intersection of art and technology, building machines that don’t merely function but feel genuinely alive to the people who meet them.

-Hanson began his career as a sculptor and robotics consultant at Walt Disney Imagineering, where he developed technical expertise in animatronics and figurative design.
-He went on to found Hanson Robotics in 2007, driven by a singular vision: to create conscious machines that can co-evolve with humanity and help solve its greatest challenges.
-The company developed a proprietary elastomer skin material called Frubber, which enables its robots to replicate over 60 distinct human facial expressions with remarkable realism.
+Hanson began his career as a sculptor and robotics consultant at Walt Disney Imagineering, where he honed his expertise in animatronics and figurative design.
+He founded Hanson Robotics in 2007 around a singular vision: to create conscious machines that can co-evolve with humanity and help solve its greatest challenges.
+The company developed a proprietary elastomer skin called Frubber, which lets its robots reproduce more than 60 distinct human facial expressions with striking realism.

-Over the course of his career, Hanson has built an extraordinary roster of humanoid robots — including Albert HUBO (developed with KAIST in Korea), Philip K. Dick, Zeno, and BINA48 — each advancing the frontier of human-robot interaction.
-His work has been covered by the New York Times, WIRED, Scientific American, BBC, and CNN, and recognized with awards from NASA, the NSF, Tech Titans’ Innovator of the Year, and the Cooper Hewitt Design Triennial.
-He has published dozens of peer-reviewed papers across IEEE, SPIE, IROS, AAAI, and the International Journal of Cognitive Science, and authored the book Humanizing Robots.
+Across his career Hanson has built an extraordinary roster of humanoids, including Albert HUBO (with KAIST in Korea), Philip K. Dick, Zeno, and BINA48, each pushing the frontier of human-robot interaction.
+His work has been covered by the New York Times, WIRED, Scientific American, BBC, and CNN, and recognized with honors from NASA, the NSF, the Tech Titans Innovator of the Year award, and the Cooper Hewitt Design Triennial.
+He has published dozens of peer-reviewed papers across IEEE, SPIE, IROS, and AAAI, and authored the book Humanizing Robots.

-Sophia, unveiled in 2015, became a global phenomenon — appearing on CBS 60 Minutes, The Tonight Show with Jimmy Fallon, and the United Nations stage, where she was appointed the first robotic Innovation Ambassador for the UN Development Programme.
-Beyond media appearances, Sophia has served as an active research platform for AGI, machine consciousness, and human-AI value alignment.
-More recently, Hanson has expanded his work beyond Hanson Robotics: he serves as Chief Executive Advisor at WorkFar Robotics, co-developing the Syntro hybrid robot that pairs a humanoid machine with a human operator using VR and haptic feedback — a bold model for human-robot collaboration in industrial settings.
+Sophia, unveiled in 2015, became a global phenomenon, appearing on CBS 60 Minutes and The Tonight Show with Jimmy Fallon and addressing the United Nations, where she was named the first robotic Innovation Ambassador for the UN Development Programme.
+She has also served as a working research platform for artificial general intelligence, machine consciousness, and human-AI value alignment, and her story anchors the feature documentary My Robot Sophia.
+More recently, Hanson has extended his work beyond Hanson Robotics as Chief Executive Advisor at WorkFar Robotics, co-developing the Syntro hybrid system that pairs a humanoid machine with a human operator through VR and haptic feedback, a bold template for human-robot collaboration in industrial settings.

-As a speaker, Dr. David Hanson brings audiences face-to-face with the most urgent questions in technology and society: What happens when machines begin to think, feel, and care?
-Drawing on decades of hands-on research, his keynotes demystify AI and robotics for senior executives, making abstract concepts tangible through the story of Sophia and the broader arc of humanoid innovation.
-Audiences leave with a clearer understanding of where AI is headed, how human-robot collaboration will reshape industry, and what ethical frameworks must guide this transformation.
+As a speaker, Dr. David Hanson brings audiences face-to-face with the most urgent questions in technology and society: what happens when machines begin to think, feel, and care?
+Drawing on decades of hands-on research, his keynotes demystify AI and robotics for senior executives, making abstract ideas tangible through the story of Sophia and the wider arc of humanoid innovation.
+Audiences leave with a clearer sense of where AI is headed, how human-robot collaboration will reshape industry, and which ethical frameworks must guide the transformation.
 Contact Aurum Speakers Bureau to book Dr. David Hanson for your next event.

 Few stories in modern technology are as compelling as the creation of Sophia.
-In this keynote, Dr. Hanson takes audiences behind the scenes of humanoid robotics — from the patented Frubber skin material that enables 60+ facial expressions to the AI architecture that powers natural conversation.
-He explores how art and science converge in robot design and what this means for industries deploying human-facing machines in healthcare, education, and customer service.
+In this keynote Dr. Hanson takes audiences behind the scenes of humanoid robotics, from the patented Frubber skin that enables 60+ facial expressions to the AI architecture that powers natural conversation.
+He explores how art and science converge in robot design and what it means for industries deploying human-facing machines in healthcare, education, and customer service.

 As AI systems grow more sophisticated and humanoid robots more emotionally expressive, the question of responsibility becomes unavoidable.
-Dr. Hanson draws on his experience navigating Sophia's global controversies — from Saudi citizenship to UN diplomacy — to offer a grounded framework for thinking about AI ethics, machine rights, and value alignment.
+Dr. Hanson draws on his experience navigating Sophia's global controversies, from her citizenship to her UN appearances, to offer a grounded framework for thinking about AI ethics, machine rights, and value alignment.
 This session challenges senior leaders to consider not just what AI can do, but what we owe to the systems we create.

-The most powerful model for the near future isn't robots replacing humans — it's humans and robots working in tandem.
-Drawing on his work with the Syntro hybrid system and decades of research in human-robot interaction, Dr. Hanson explains how organizations can deploy collaborative robotic solutions that amplify human judgment, protect workers from hazardous tasks, and unlock new productivity gains across manufacturing, logistics, and services.
+The most powerful model for the near future isn't robots replacing humans; it's humans and robots working in tandem.
+Drawing on his work with the Syntro hybrid system and decades of research in human-robot interaction, Dr. Hanson explains how organizations can deploy collaborative robotic solutions that amplify human judgment, shield workers from hazardous tasks, and unlock new productivity across manufacturing, logistics, and services.

 | Basic Data Protection Information | |